When obstacles become challenges

 We get to witness this in Biodynamic Meditation.

-A delicious and simple green soup
+A delicious and simple green soup (for stovetop and Instant Pot)

 The session was successful.
 He’d taken a spill on his bike, hit his head, didn’t seem too badly injured, went home…and noticed that he just didn’t feel right for a couple of weeks and called me.
 He felt shifts and releases throughout the session.